Hilda Murrell: Trial of Andrew George

 Local labourer Andrew George, who was 16 when Murrell was murdered, was arrested in June 2003 after a cold case review of the murder uncovered DNA and fingerprint evidence linking him with the crime.

 In court, George admitted participating in the crime, but asserted that he had broken into the house with his brother, who had been responsible for the sexual assault and the killing.
 In May 2005, George was found guilty of kidnapping, sexually assaulting, and murdering Murrell.
 He was sentenced to life imprisonment with a recommended minimum term of 15 years, that was likely to keep him in prison until at least 2018 and the age of 51.
 The Daily Telegraph quoted the investigating officer as saying "I told you so", but Tam Dalyell as saying it stretched the imagination to breaking point to suppose that the body, dumped on a Wednesday, could have lain undiscovered until the following Saturday, despite a search of the copse on the Thursday by a farmer and his dog: "The two would have had no problem finding a dead rabbit, let alone the body of Hilda Murrell".
 The farmer (landowner) himself has always maintained that if the body had already been there the day after the kidnapping, he would have seen it.
 Furthermore, Robert Green was quoted as saying, "There are many unanswered questions.
 I believe that the conviction may be unsafe."
 In June 2006, the Court of Appeal upheld the murder conviction, saying there was nothing unsafe about the verdict returned against George.

 Green, however, disagreed, saying, "There is evidence that Andrew George was in Hilda's house; however, he could not drive and did not match the description of the driver of her car.
 Since the trial, which I sat through, I have found evidence that would have acquitted him, and that others were involved.
 Meanwhile, break-ins to my home in New Zealand and continuing interference with my phone and mail suggest that the British state security authorities fear what I might reveal about the case."

-A former cell-mate of George's has claimed George admitted to committing the crime, but said that he was not the only person involved, alleging that the burglary was committed by a gang of youths in search of money for drugs.
+A former cellmate of George's has claimed George admitted to committing the crime but said that he was not the only person involved, alleging that the burglary was committed by a gang of youths in search of money for drugs.
 In March 2012, Michael Mansfield QC called for an inquiry into what MI5 knew about the case.